pspanoudakis/Machine-Learning-NLP/project4/question1.md

 ***
 ### Development
-The notebook has been developed in Google Colab and was based on the Projects 2 & 3 notebooks.\
+-   The notebook has been developed mostly in Google Colab and was based on the Projects 2 & 3 notebooks.
-It has been tested successfully in Google Colab & Kaggle environments, using GPU-accelerated runtimes.
+-   It has been tested successfully in Google Colab & Kaggle environments, using GPU-accelerated runtimes.
+    - **Note**: In Kaggle, Confusion Matrices code crashes because `ConfusionMatrixDisplay.from_predictions` appears to be unavailable.